OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

     echo "print =========================================="
   fi

-The script is supposed to output commands to be read by slurmd_:
+The script is supposed to output commands which will be read by slurmd_:

-* The task prolog is executed with the same environment as the user tasks to be initiated.
+* The TaskProlog_ is executed with the same environment as the user tasks to be initiated.
   The standard output of that program is read and processed as follows:

   - **export name=value** - sets an environment variable for the user task